 - freshly ground black pepper

-- 1/2 cup of your favorite flour (Gluten free use GF flour, grain free peeps use garbanzo bean flour)
+- 1/2 cup of your favorite flour (Gluten free use GF flour, grain free peeps use garbanzo bean or cassava flour)

-- 3 large yellow onions, halved and thinly sliced
+- 3 large yellow onions, peeled, halved and thinly sliced

 - 8 carrots, thinly sliced (1/8" thick)